 Another advantage of this method is related to video campaigns.
-If you have already used or plan to launch them in the future, then this method of conversions is also the most preferable.
+If you have already used or plan to launch them in the future, then this method of conversion is also the most preferable.
 Only the Google Ads tag allows you to accumulate, analyze and use information about conversions by impressions (when the user saw your ad, but did not view it or interact with it) and views (when the user watched 30 seconds of your video or clicked on any of its elements).

-Advantages of the second method
+Advantages of the Second Method

 When you import conversions from Google Analytics, the system will also count associated conversions.
 It provides you with more data for analysis of ad campaigns, education and effective operation of smart campaigns and bidding strategies.

-Track other conversions in the Google Ads dashboard
+Track Other Conversions in the Google Ads Dashboard

 To check which conversions are included in the conversion column in your account and which are not, go to the conversions section.